Associate of Applied Science in Inclusive Early Childhood Education

 - Commitment to Professionalism and Reflective Practice: The student will be able to act as an early childhood professional who reflects on her/his practice, makes decisions based upon the ethics of the professional, and works to improve the lives of young children and their families.

-Designed to provide a basic college education, the associate of applied science in early childhood education is founded on the concept of a strong general education in the humanities, mathematics, science, and other areas.
-Students are introduced to a variety of learning opportunities in child development and early childhood curriculum and pedagogy.
+Designed to provide a basic college education, the Associate of Applied Science in Inclusive Early Childhood Education is founded on the concept of a strong general education in the humanities, mathematics, science, and other areas.
+Students are introduced to a variety of learning opportunities in child development and Inclusive Early Childhood curriculum and pedagogy.
 A key component of this program is hands-on field or clinical experiences.
-Students pursuing the associate of applied science in Early Childhood Education complete a minimum of 62 credit hours and approximately 300 field hours.
+Students pursuing the Associate of Applied Science in Inclusive Early Childhood Education complete a minimum of 62 credit hours and approximately 300 field hours.